 The Reserve Bank of New Zealand also does not provide for any own use ('one name' basis).
 This means that it is not possible for issuers to use covered bonds issued by themselves as collateral.
 The New Zealand central bank applies comparatively low collateral haircuts to the accepted covered bonds.
 A haircut of 5% is applied to maturities of less than three years, while from three years onwards, a haircut of 8% is applied.
-On 04 June 2020, a NZD-denominated bond issued by the Bank of New Zealand (BZLNZ 4.261 02/03/23, NZD 300m) was brought in as an eligible asset.
+As at 23 February 2025, not a single covered bond was listed as an eligible asset at the Bank of New Zealand